 Ireland's Cost-of-Living Squeeze Just Got Worse

 A 60% jump in fertiliser costs.
 An 11% energy price surge in a single month.
-Grocery bills climbing by up to EUR 60 per month.
+Grocery bills climbing by up to €60 per month.
 If you're an Irish household feeling the pinch right now, the numbers confirm what your bank balance already told you: things are getting more expensive, fast.

 Here's what's driving the squeeze, what the experts are warning, and what you can do about it.

 The single biggest factor behind March's inflation spike is energy.
-Energy prices surged 11.1% in one month alone, driven by the fallout from Iran's disruption of the Strait of Hormuz a narrow waterway that carries roughly 20% of the world's oil supply.
+Energy prices surged 11.1% in one month alone, driven by the fallout from Iran's disruption of the Strait of Hormuz, a narrow waterway that carries roughly 20% of the world's oil supply.

 Brent crude surged past $126 per barrel at its peak, the highest since 2022.
 By late March it was still above $107.
 That feeds directly into what Irish households pay for petrol, home heating, and electricity.
-The average annual electricity bill now sits at EUR 1,817, with a further EUR 321 per year increase expected in total energy costs according to the National Energy Affordability Task Force.
+The average annual electricity bill now sits at €1,817, with a further €321 per year increase expected in total energy costs according to the National Energy Affordability Task Force.

-Making matters worse, the government's electricity credits nine payments totalling EUR 1,500 since 2022 are gone for good (https://www.rte.ie/news/budget-2026/2025/1007/1537074-budget-2026-energy-fuel-excise-duty/).
-Budget 2026 scrapped universal energy credits in favour of more targeted supports.
-The reduced 9% VAT on energy bills was extended to 2030, but that's cold comfort when the underlying prices keep climbing.
+The universal electricity credits, nine payments totalling €1,500 since 2022, have also ended.
+Budget 2026 replaced them with more targeted supports.
+The reduced 9% VAT on energy bills was extended to 2030, which softens the bill, but the underlying prices keep climbing.

 Energy isn't the only pressure point.
-Grocery inflation hit 6.8% for the 12 weeks to late February, according to Kantar data the fastest rise in two years and well above the headline CPI figure.
+Grocery inflation hit 6.8% for the 12 weeks to late February, according to Kantar data, the fastest rise in two years and well above the headline CPI figure.

 The connection between energy and food is direct.
 About a fifth of the world's fertiliser is produced in the Middle East, and roughly a third of traded fertiliser passes through the Strait of Hormuz.
 Irish fertiliser prices had already risen 11.6% in the year to January.
 Since the conflict escalated, some have jumped 60% in weeks.
-Green diesel essential for farm machinery leapt from EUR 0.98 to EUR 1.50 per litre.
+Green diesel, essential for farm machinery, leapt from €0.98 to €1.50 per litre.

-Damian O'Reilly, a retail management lecturer at TU Dublin, warned that grocery inflation could reach 8-10%, adding roughly EUR 50 to EUR 60 per month to the average household's food bill.
+Damian O'Reilly, a retail management lecturer at TU Dublin, warned that grocery inflation could reach 8-10%, adding roughly €50 to €60 per month to the average household's food bill.
 Thia Hennessy, an agri-food economist at UCC, noted the impact on retail prices could take three to six months to fully materialise, based on the pattern seen during the Ukraine war.

 Kilkenny farmer James Drea put it bluntly: "We'll just have to try to weather the storm, but profits are going to be non-existent."
 Farmers are price takers, not price makers.
 When their input costs double, the bill eventually lands on the consumer.